 This literature class taught by Professor Cecilia Konchar Farr is one of the most sought-after courses on campus.
-Students read (or re-read, in most cases) all seven books in addition to other materials, followed by class and group discussions.
-For a final project students may choose to write a research paper or create a Hogwarts character for a computer game, which sounds like a suspiciously easy choice to us!
+Students read (or re-read, in most cases) all seven books in addition to other material, followed by class and group discussions.
+For a final project, students may choose to write a research paper or create a Hogwarts character for a computer game, which sounds like a suspiciously easy choice to us!

 THE COURSE: “Harry Potter and the Age of Illusion”

 Interestingly, Potter college classes are more prevalent in the US than in England, which is, after all, the home of Rowling and the series itself.
 Durham University, however, is now offering what’s thought to be the first HP-themed course in the UK, which uses the series to examine prejudice, citizenship, and bullying in modern society as part of a BA degree in Education Studies.

 Students in this philosophy course will get a chance to take a critical look at the philosophy and ethics presented by the series.
 Using Aristotle’s Nicomachean Ethics as a guide, the course looks at the choices characters make and the guidance they receive to understand ideas of courage, justice, morality, and temperance.

 THE COURSE: “The Wisdom of Harry Potter”

 The author of the Wisdom of Harry Potter book teaches this eponymous course at Lawrence University.
 The course addresses the books from a variety of angles, exploring them as a cultural phenomenon as well as addressing their relationship to myth, legend, and history, and asking students to think critically about the moral and ethical lessons they contain.
 Enrollment for the course isn’t open to just anyone, however, and students who want to take it must have already read and possess in-depth knowledge of every book in the series.